woudt/pyRFXtrx/README.rst

 Instally via pip

 ::
-   $ sudo pip install -U pyRFXtrx
+   $ pip install -U pyRFXtrx

 After that, see the examples in the examples directory